matthew-brett/pydagogue/develop_windows.rst

 Miscellaneous
 =============

-* I liked mkdesktop_ for multiple desktops on windows 7.
+* I liked mdesktop_ for multiple desktops on windows 7.
 I don't know what versions of windows it works on.
 * I got used to the mac keyboard way of using the command key for things like making new tabs in the browser (command-t), copy, paste (command-c, command-v)